benfeely/homeserver-base-personal/network-setup.md

 - **Primary WAN (TMobileWAN)**: Connected to interface em0, configured with DHCP
 - **Secondary WAN (StarlinkWAN)**: Connected to interface em2, configured with DHCP
 - **LAN**: Connected to interface em1, using static IP 10.10.10.1/24

+For a comprehensive breakdown of my IP address allocation strategy, subnet organization, and DHCP configuration, see the [IP Range Planning](ip-planning.md) document.

 ### DHCP Configuration